cocopo-codes/dbtTestExamples/README.md

 Welcome to the dbtTestExamples project!

 ### Introduction and Critical Setup Notes
-- This project has some simple dbt models along with related tests.
+This project has some simple dbt models along with related tests.
 Its purpose is to provide users with some quick examples of dbt schema and data tests.

-- In order to create this dbt model, you will want to install [dbt](https://docs.getdbt.com/docs/introduction) before you clone this repository
+In order to create this dbt model, you will want to install [dbt](https://docs.getdbt.com/docs/introduction) before you clone this repository

-- This also requires an installation of a PostgreSQL BigQuery server where you will be able to generate your tables and test your models.
-I used [this great tutorial](https://dataschool.com/sql-optimization/start-modeling-data/) to set up my PostgreSQL container on BigQuery with dbt
+This project requires the setup of a PostgreSQL BigQuery server where you will be able to run these seeds, models and tests.
+I used [this great tutorial](https://cloud.google.com/sql/docs/postgres/create-instance#create-2nd-gen) to set up my PostgreSQL container on BigQuery with dbt.

-- The project has custom configuration in the profiles.yml file for dbt and BigQuery, which is covered in [dbt Profiles.yml documentation](https://docs.getdbt.com/reference/profiles.yml/) if the tutorial isn't enough
+The project has custom configuration instructions for the dbt profiles.yml file, which is covered in [dbt documentation](https://docs.getdbt.com/reference/profiles.yml/) if the tutorial isn't enough.

 ### How to Run the Project
 #### Step 1.